Markov semigroups with hypocoercive-type generator in Infinite Dimensions: Ergodicity and Smoothing: Short and long time behaviour of order derivatives in finite dimensions

 from (\ref{comm}), for $k_1\neq N$, we have

 Iterating (\ref{it1}) one obtains (\ref{rec1}).
-Note that in case when $[Z_0,Z_j]=0$ for any $j$, for the left hand side of (\ref{rec1}) we have $[ \Z_{\kk, n},B]=[ \Z_{\kk, n},L]$. \end{proof} In the following $\parallel\cdot\parallel_{\infty}$ indicates the supremum norm.
-We will use the notation $P_t:=e^{tL }$, $t\geq 0$, for the semigroup generated by a generator $L$ and set $f_t=e^{tL }f$ for a continuous bounded function $f$.
-We will also use the following fact. \begin{lemma} Let $X$ and $Y$ be first order differential operators and $\ml=X^2+Y$.
+Regarding the last statement, this can be obtained, when $[Z_0,Z_j]=0$ for any $j$, by using \eqref{commrule}. \end{proof} \begin{lemma} Let $X$ and $Y$ be first order differential operators and $\ml=X^2+Y$.
 Assume $\ml$ generates a semigroup such that for any smooth functions $h$ also $h_t=e^{t\ml} h$ is smooth.
 Then for any differential operators $W, V$ (of any order $ l\geq 0$), we have

 \end{lemma}